 Each member of staff must keep a detailed time sheet that breaks out his or her work hours by type of activity, client, and engagement.
 At any given time, a professional services firm could have multiple engagements running with a particular client.

-At its most basic, a consulting, accounting, legal services or other professional services firm is likely to have employees allocate their time among several different categories of activity.
-Three of the most widespread are:
+At its most basic, a consulting, accounting, legal services or other professional services firm has employees allocate their time among several different categories of activity.
+Three of the most common internal billing categories include:

 - Billable work hours on client engagement

 - Administrative work

-Depending on the firm, there may be further, more specific, categories, but these are the most common and essential.
-More detailed discussions of administrative work and unassigned time follow below.
-But first, an overview of billing rates is necessary.
+Depending on the firm, it may have further, more specific categories, but these are the most common and essential.

-A typical consulting firm may have a job hierarchy of this sort, with hourly billing rates rising steeply from bottom to top:
+A typical consulting firm may have a job hierarchy as follows, with hourly billing rates rising steeply from bottom to top:

 - Senior Consultant

 Moreover, within each rung of the hierarchy, there may be multiple billing rates.
 Thus, a second-year consultant might be expected to carry a somewhat higher billing rate than a first-year consultant.
 A senior partner who is recognized as a sort of guru with particular expertise, acumen or notoriety might command a premium rate versus his fellow partners.

-It is not unusual for the top partner in a given consulting firm to bill at 3 times or more what is charged for the services of a first-year consultant.
-In any case, on a particular engagement, it is possible that the client may have negotiated a discount off the standard billing rates, or some sort of cap on the total billings.
+It is not unusual for the top partner in a given consulting firm to bill at 3 times or more the hourly rate for the services of a first-year consultant.
+In any case, on a particular engagement, the client may have negotiated a discount off the standard billing rates, or some sort of cap on the total billings.